 My kids could probably exist on shrimp alone.
-If frozen shrimp is on sale at my local market, I like to pick up a bag to throw into a quick stir fry, or use it in this delicious recipe.
+If frozen shrimp is on sale at my local market, I like to pick up a bag to make easy tacos or throw into a quick stir fry, or use it in this delicious recipe.

 You’ll love our recipe for roasted cherry tomatoes with shrimp and feta cheese – it’s an incredibly easy shrimp dinner to make on any busy night.

 Just by looking at it, you would never guess that it is so simple to make.
 And it’s a real crowd pleaser!

 With parsley, garlic, and a squeeze of lemon juice, the flavors are fresh and vibrant – better than any prepackaged hot dog, I would say!

 Serve over rice or thin spaghetti, or enjoy alone with a side of crusty bread.

 Let’s not waste any more time – you’re on a tight schedule tonight!
 Read our recipe below now.

 Step 1 – Prepare Your Mise en Place